 Indagare Adored: The Point, the Adirondacks, New York

 Located on a 75-acre peninsula on Upper Saranac Lake, this 11-room retreat (which once hosted the Rockefellers) is now a popular destination for well-heeled families looking for an authentic camp-style property with all the amenities of a luxury hotel and an elegant five-star atmosphere.
 Guests stay in the property’s original log cabins with rustic-chic décor and cozy fireplaces.
 Although each of the 11 rooms possess their own unique charm, the most popular to book is the “Boathouse,” an airy space with a canopied bed that sits right on the water.
-In summer, the peak season, days are spent hiking, playing croquet or boating on the lake, followed by fantastic dinner services, which have been reimagined for private (and safe) enjoyment around the property.
-Contact us to book your stay.
+In summer, the peak season, days are spent hiking, playing croquet or boating on the lake, followed by fantastic dinner services.

 Indagare Adored: Mayflower Inn & Spa, Auberge Resorts Collection, Connecticut